hpanist/FootySocial/README.md

 # FootySocial

-A social site for football lovers.
+A social site for football lovers created using the PHP framework - LARAVEL!

 # Contributors